Adldap2/Adldap2-Laravel/docs/auth.md

 is usually equal to the currently logged in users `samaccountname`.

 The configuration array represents this mapping.
-The WindowsAuthenticate middleware will check if the server variable is set, and try to locate the user in your AD server by their `samaccountname`.
+The WindowsAuthenticate middleware will check if the server variable is set, and try to locate the user in your LDAP server by their `samaccountname`.